special culture

 Archives December 2023

-On June 13, 2022, The Hollywood Reporter broke the news that the multi-hyphenate, last seen on screen as the flamboyant Patrizia Reggiani in House of Gucci, was in early talks to join Phoenix in Joker: Folie à Deux.
-(The film’s title, revealed by Phillips on social media, is a reference to a medical term for an identical or similar mental disorder that affects two or more individuals, usually members of the same family.)
-Then, on August 4 of that year, she herself confirmed the news, posting a musical teaser to social media that shows the silhouettes of the two actors dancing cheek to cheek.
+On June 13, 2022, The Hollywood Reporter disclosed the news that the versatile artist, last appearing in cinemas as the vibrant Patrizia Reggiani in House of Gucci, was initially negotiating to join Phoenix in Joker: Folie à Deux.
+(The film’s name, announced by Phillips on social platforms, alludes to a clinical term for an identical or shared mental disturbance affecting two or more people, generally relatives.)
+Then, on August 4 of that same year, she personally affirmed the development, sharing a musical preview on social platforms that features the outlines of the two performers dancing closely.

 X content